broken-helix/rockpaperscissors/README.md

 * Icons for the social media links and why fly section were sourced from [Font Awesome](https://fontawesome.com/icons).

 * The Sweet Alert box was installed from [Sweet Alert](https://sweetalert2.github.io/).

+* Wireframes were created using the [Balsamiq Wireframes](https://balsamiq.com/wireframes/) application.